wjl61901/impala-go/README.md

 Thrift for Go requires [tls.Listen](https://pkg.go.dev/crypto/tls#Listen) which is not implemented by TinyGo at this time.

+## Versioning

+The library follows semantic versioning, as specified in [SemVer 2.0.0](https://semver.org/), and will use semantic import versioning ([SIV](https://research.swtch.com/vgo-import)), if a 2.0 version is ever needed.

+[gorelease tool](https://pkg.go.dev/golang.org/x/exp/cmd/gorelease) is included in CI to automate detection of most semantic versioning violations.

 ## Copyright and acknowledgements

 This library started as a fork of [github.com/bippio/go-impala](https://github.com/bippio/go-impala),